chrisrosana/Spaceship-Applet/README.md

 To run the program:

-In the terminal:
+Clone or download this repo

-Type the command: javac SpaceShip.java
+In the terminal type the command: javac SpaceShip.java

 HIT ENTER